 An unplanned event (including dangerous occurrences and systems failures) resulting in, or having a potential for injury, ill health, damage or other loss.

-Note: This incident report is only relevant if it is associated to an individual whereas if an individual cannot be associated with an incident, then the Hazard Reporting System should be used.
+Note: This incident report is only relevant if it is associated to an individual.
+If an individual cannot be associated with an incident then the Hazard Reporting System should be used.

 A source or a situation (including dangerous occurrences and systems failures) with a potential for harm in terms of human injury or ill health, damage to property, damage to the environment, or a combination of these.

 Note: This hazard report is only relevant if it is NOT associated to an individual.
 When a situation results in an injury/illness/disease or can be associated with an individual(s) the Incident Reporting System should be used.

 - Incident reporting risk matrix and definitions